karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ## Scenario 2: Using the Artifacts Credential Provider
 ---

-The Azure Artifacts Credentials provider eases the acquisition of credentials needed to restore NuGet packages as part of your .NET development workflow.
+The Azure Artifacts Credentials provider is an executable that eases the acquisition of credentials needed to restore NuGet packages.
 You can read more about it [here](https://github.com/microsoft/artifacts-credprovider)

+In that scenario we are going to use a bash script to install the credential provider, and also we are going to specify some environment variables for the provider to work.

+We need to specify:
+- NUGET_CREDENTIALPROVIDER_SESSIONTOKENCACHE_ENABLED: Controls whether or not the session token is saved to disk.
+If false, the Credential Provider will prompt for auth every time.
+- VSS_NUGET_EXTERNAL_FEED_ENDPOINTS: A JSON that contains an array of service endpoints, usernames and access tokens.
+The provider authenticates against all the providers found inside the array, so if you want you can have multiple private feeds.

+Also In the _"dotnet restore"_ step we need to specify our private feed.
+If we don't specify it  the credential provider will try to restore the nugets using only the default feed.

 The Dockerfile looks like this:

 ```docker